cadenwarholic/cadenwarholic/README.md

 🎓 IT Student at UNCW (Cybersecurity Concentration)

 I'm passionate about cybersecurity, Linux, networking, and automation.
-I enjoy building homelabs, documenting what I learn, and creating projects that improve my technical skills.
+I enjoy working on my homelab, documenting what I learn, and creating projects that improve my technical skills.

 ## 🚀 Featured Projects